 New Superintendent’s Dropout Challenge participants can sign up at: www.surveymonkey.com/s/2014-15DropoutChallengeSignupSurvey.

 IF YOUR BUILDING OR DISTRICT HAS BEEN PART OF THE CHALLENGE IN THE PAST, NO FURTHER ACTION IS NECESSARY AT THIS TIME.
 You will automatically be re-enrolled.
-If your school/district is new, you should enroll.
-If a single building, explore if your district would like to have all of its schools participate.
+If a new single building, explore if your district would like to have all of its schools participate.

 For more information contact Jill Thompson, Secretary, School Improvement Support Unit, at (517)373-4226 or via email at email@example.com.